a-wahid123/web-scrapping-project123/README.md

 # Website Scraping of Top Companies in the United States by Revenue

 ## Project Overview
-This project involves scraping data from a website listing the top companies in the United States and organizing the data into a structured format for analysis.
+This project involves scraping data from a website listing the top companies in the United States by revenue and organizing the data into a structured format for analysis.
 The main tools used are Python, BeautifulSoup, requests, and pandas.

 ## Tools and Technologies
 - **Python:** Programming language used for scripting.